zmargv/msm_associations/README.md

  1. You can use the included `rails generate starter:style default` generator to quickly write a much better application layout file, with `<link>`s to Bootstrap, Font Awesome, a navbar, notices, and more.

     When you run this command, it will warn you that it's about to overwrite the existing application layout — say `y`.
 Refresh the page, and voila!
 A beautiful new look.
-However, you may want to replace the link to get to the Git page, perhaps in the navbar:
+However, you may want to replace the link to get to the Git page, perhaps in the navbar (you can replace some of the dummy placeholder links like "Sitemap" or "Edit profile"):

     ```html
     <a href="/rails/git" target="_blank">